Fujian: Economy

-Fujian is one of the more affluent provinces with many industries spanning tea production, clothing, and sports manufacturers such as Anta, 361 Degrees, Xtep, Peak Sport Products and Septwolves.
+Fujian is one of the more affluent provinces in China, with many industries spanning tea production, clothing, and sports manufacturers such as Anta, 361 Degrees, Xtep, Peak Sport Products and Septwolves.
+Fujian was one of the first provinces in China authorized by the central government to receive foreign investments.
 Many foreign firms have operations in Fujian.
 They include Boeing, Dell, GE, Kodak, Nokia, Siemens, Swire, TDK, and Panasonic.
+Within Fujian, the city of Xiamen was one of China's first special economic zones ("SEZs").